 But that’s not to say I want to go back to how things were entirely because, in reality, I still want things to feel easy for me and be relatively low-maintenance.
 Looking at my beauty routine with fresh eyes, I have come to the realisation that what I really want is to look and feel great without too much effort.
 And no, I’m not talking about the sort of no-makeup makeup looks and "just out of bed" hairstyles that actually take hours to execute.
 I’m talking genuinely quick, stress-free looks that lift my spirits and leave me looking and feeling my best.

 It would seem I’m not alone.
-In fact, my saved folder on Instagram is full of other people’s low-key, low-fuss beauty looks that I am just itching to re-create in the New Year.
+In fact, my saved folder on Instagram is full of other people’s low-key, low-fuss beauty looks that I am just itching to re-create now that the new year has arrived.
 Keep scrolling for the 11 beauty trends I’m getting ready to embrace for 2021.

 Anyone who knows me knows that I’m all about the glow, but achieving the perfect faux glow is no mean feat.
 In fact, layering up product after product to get that light to hit just right is starting to prove a little tiresome.
 So with my skin in good shape after a year of TLC, I think I am finally ready to start embracing matte textures.
 New-gen formulas leave makeup looking soft, subtle, and diffused, with zero dryness or discomfort, and I’m here for it.

-It’s safe to assume that, for most of us, visits to the hair salon have been few and far between this year.
+It’s safe to assume that, for most of us, visits to the hair salon were few and far between last year—nothing much has changed in 2021.
 While we’ve been focusing on doing everything we can to keep our hair healthy and strong, I must admit I’m kind of missing the fun of switching my style up from time to time.
 My hair is seriously long, and I haven’t had it short since I got a VB-inspired inverted bob when I was 14, but the temptation to go for the chop is starting to bubble.
-With hair appointments off the cards right now in my local area, I’m nowhere near brave enough to go for it, but playing with up-dos to mimic a short style is something I’m into.
+With hair appointments off the cards right now, I’m nowhere near brave enough to go for it, but playing with up-dos to mimic a short style is something I’m into.
 In fact, I’m in love with the idea of doing a side-swept low bun like this one to create the illusion of a pixie cut.
 The biggest win is that if I get bored of it, then all I have to do is take it out.

 I know I just said I’m ready to ditch glow, but I’ll make an exception for this.
 It seems to be a trend that springs up every year, but this time around, it’s really happening, people.
 Blush is officially back.
 Forget super-pigmented powders that are tricky to get right.
 It’s time to embrace creamy, dewy formulas instead.
 Just dab pigment onto cheekbones, brush your brows, apply a layer of mascara, and behold a natural-looking, glowing look that oozes health and radiance.
 If you want to amp things up, cream blushes look great dabbed onto the lids and lips, too.